ozdemre/SDC-NanoDegree-Project2-Advanced-Lane-Finding/README.md

 Here I basically applied the magnitude and direction threshold functions with the parameters that I used in the classroom quizzes.
 Then I also applied HLS thresholding for accounting different light condition.

-After trying different configurations I have used gradient on x and y direction, manginutude of the gradient, direction of the gradient, and color transformation technique to get the final binary image.
+After trying different configurations I have used gradient on x and y direction, magnitude of the gradient, direction of the gradient, and color transformation technique to get the final binary image.
 ![alt text][image3]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.